boozallen/sdp-docs/pages/getting-started/configuration_of_sdp.rst

 Recap
 =====

-At this point, you should have deployed and configured your Jenkins instance, as well as installed the JTE plugin.
+At this point, you should have deployed and configured your Jenkins instance as well as installed the JTE plugin.

 Overview
 ========

-In this section of the getting started guide, you will setup and configure a basic pipeline for the different repositories in your GitHub Organization.
+In this section of the Getting Started guide, you will setup and configure a basic Jenkins pipeline for the different repositories in your GitHub Organization.

 Identify the Source Code
 ========================

-It wouldn't be much of a pipeline if there was nothing to send through it.
+It wouldn't be much of a pipeline if there wasn't any code to send through it.
 Feel free to try to use your own source code.
 If you have none to use, you can fork this `example project`_.